dmackdev/egui_json_tree/README.md

 See [demo.rs](./examples/demo.rs) and run the examples for more detailed use cases, including the search match highlight/auto expand functionality, and how to copy JSON paths and values to the clipboard.

 `JsonTree` can visualise any type that implements `Into<JsonTreeValue>`.
 An implementation to support `serde_json::Value` is provided with this crate.
 If you wish to use a different JSON type, see the `value` module, and disable default features in your `Cargo.toml` if you do not need the `serde_json` dependency.

-Coloring for JSON syntax highlighting and search match highlighting may be overriden through the `JsonTree::style` builder method.

 ## Run Examples